kasimbhatti/ProThrills/README.md

 UPDATE:
 Due to time constraints, the server version of the game was not able to be completed, instead the game can be run locally on a single device by running the Main file.
 Python modules may need to be installed.
-We still think that playing thi sversion of the game will be  a fun activity between close family/those that you will love.
+We still think that playing this version of the game will be  a fun activity between close family/those that you will love.
 And that the community will be enhanced because of it.
 Enjoy!